 This does not mean soccer is not played in America.
 It sure is.
 The country has sent teams to compete in the several World Cup tournaments, the first of which was in 1930.
 What’s more, the continued arrival of immigrants who are fans of the game are helping to spread the appreciation of it.
 There also is growing participation in women’s soccer.

-Still, soccer culture in the US still has a long way to go before it reaches the fever-pitch levels found in other countries.
+Still, soccer culture in the US still has a long way to go before it reaches the fever-pitch levels found in popular online gaming communities which you can click here now and access, as well as other countries.
 The following are some of the biggest reasons the game is not popular in the States.

 The Influence of Rugby